Meet the Festival Orchestra Musicians

 Principal Second Violin

-Ross Monroe Winter, violin (February), is Principal Second Violin of the Wintergreen Festival Orchestra and a member of the Richmond and Virginia Symphonies.
+Ross Monroe Winter, violin, is Principal Second Violin of the Wintergreen Festival Orchestra and a member of the Richmond and Virginia Symphonies.
 He appears regularly with the National, Milwaukee, Baltimore, Naples, New Jersey, Florida, Sarasota, Alabama, and Jacksonville Symphonies.
 As a soloist, he has performed with orchestras in the United States, Brazil, and China.
 Immersed in chamber music, he is the violinist of the Orlando Piano Trio and is frequently heard in recital as a guest with numerous ensembles, among them the Wintergreen Chamber Players.
 Additional festival appearances include Santo Domingo, Todi, Maastricht, Aspen, Sichuan, Cedar Valley Chamber Music, Virginia Arts, and Music at Penn’s Woods.
 A devoted teacher for two decades, Dr. Winter is a professor at the University of Central Florida.
 During the summers, he teaches violin and chamber music at the Wintergreen Music Festival and Academy, where he has also served as Academy Director.
 He is a graduate of the New England Conservatory and SUNY Purchase College-Conservatory.
-This is his first year at Arizona Musicfest.
+This is his second year at Arizona Musicfest.

 Amy Oshiro-Morales